 Scott also served as an advisor to:

-the United Nations Secretariat on performance measurement; the Evaluation Capacity Development Group in Geneva; UNICEF; UNDP; Valuing Voices: Sustainable Solutions; and the world’s peak evaluation body, the International Organization for Cooperation in Evaluation and is highly experienced in informing programming decisions while promoting quality outcomes.
+the United Nations Secretariat on performance measurement; UNICEF; UNDP; the Evaluation Capacity Development Group in Geneva; Valuing Voices: Sustainable Solutions in Prague; DFAT, NIAA, and DoHAC in Australia; and the world’s peak evaluation body, the International Organization for Cooperation in Evaluation.
+Scott is highly experienced in facilitating program improvements while enhancing stakeholder relationships.

 More than 70 evaluation reports published